 The unit can be used for sanitization of hands at entry and exit to hospitals, malls, office buildings, residential buildings, airports, metro stations, railway stations, bus stations, and critical installations.

-The product is also expected to be very useful at points of entry and exit at isolation and quarantine centers, the DRDO said.
+The product is also expected to be very useful at entry and exit points at isolation and quarantine centers, the DRDO said.

 Besides, the Defence Institute of Physiology & Allied Sciences (DIPAS) and Institute of Nuclear Medicine & Allied Sciences (INMAS), DRDO laboratories in Delhi have designed and developed ultraviolet C light-based sanitization box and handheld UV-C (ultraviolet light with wavelength 254 nanometres) device, it said.

 The UV-C consists of a shorter, more energetic wavelength of light.
-It is particularly good at destroying genetic material in COVID-19, the statement said.
+The statement said it is particularly good at destroying genetic material in COVID-19.

 The UV-C box is designed for disinfecting personal belongings like mobile phones, tablets, purse, currency, a cover of office files, etc.

 Meanwhile, a webinar was organized by the Society of Indian Defence Manufacturers (SIDM) in collaboration with the DRDO on Friday, led by the Secretary Department of Defence Research (DD R&D) and Chairman Defence Research and Development Organisation (DRDO) Dr. G Satheesh Reddy and other stakeholders.

 Reddy addressed the plenary session and lauded the efforts of the industry in coming forward to produce COVID-19-related medical equipment for supporting the national cause of combating the pandemic, the statement said.

 He briefed on the new DRDO design for PPEs and assured that complete know-how will be shared with industries seeking it, it said.